1. Skip to content

 Activities range from swimming and sunbathing to team sports like volleyball.
 There are also designated nude hiking trails in Germany that allow naturists to commune with, well, nature.

-Besides affording the body better air circulation and optimum Vitamin D absorption, FKK proponents say that the lifestyle encourages people to appreciate their bodies as they are — complete with all the lumps, bumps, and quirks that come with being human.
+Besides affording the body better air circulation and optimum Vitamin D absorption, FKK proponents say the lifestyle encourages people to appreciate their bodies as they are — complete with all the lumps, bumps and quirks that come with being human.

 Furthermore, stripped of designer wear or flashy accessories, nudity is a great equalizer.

-A 2017 study published in The Journal of Happiness Studies states that spending time naked with others can lead to improved body image, greater self-esteem, and higher levels of life satisfaction.
+A 2017 study published in The Journal of Happiness Studies said that spending time naked with others can lead to improved body image, greater self-esteem and higher levels of life satisfaction.

 Pressure to be perfect